Breaking down 6 common retirement planning myths

 Depending on your goals, you may be spending more in retirement than you thought you would, especially if you are travelling, visiting children and grandchildren and pursuing new hobbies and activities.
 Additionally, inflation can erode your purchasing power over time.

-You may think that by the time you retire, your mortgage will be paid off and your housing costs will be set.
+You may fall for the retirement myth of thinking that by the time you retire, your mortgage will be paid off and your housing costs will be set.
 However, moving is often a reality during the retirement years.
 For instance, you may decide to move closer to family members or into an urban area for the culture and convenience.
 You may find you need an assisted living situation or a community with more transportation and maintenance services at hand.

 We’re here to help with your retirement planning needs

-You’ve worked hard to save for retirement – and deserve to enjoy it with peace of mind.
-As you plan for these years, know you can lean on an Ameriprise financial advisor for personalized advice based on your goals and needs.
+You’ve worked hard to save for retirement — and deserve to enjoy it with confidence.
+As you plan for these years, know you can lean on your Ameriprise financial advisor for personalized advice based on your goals and needs.

 Or, request an appointment online to speak with an advisor.